Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Description of the Interior Structure Model

 where $M$ is the mass enclosed in a sphere with a radius of $r$.
 Assuming a homogeneously mixed atmosphere for the sake of simplicity, the temperature gradient $\nabla\equiv d\log{T}/d\log{P}$ is determined from the Schwarzschild criterion, which reads

 where $\nabla_{\rm ad}$ and $\nabla_{\rm rad}$ are the adiabatic and radiative temperature gradient.
 In this study, we simply assume the ideal dry gas for which the adiabatic gradient is $\nabla_{\rm ad}=(\gamma-1)/\gamma$, where $\gamma$ is the adiabatic index and set to $\gamma=7/5$ for diatomic gasses.
 Strictly speaking, one needs a radiative transfer model to evaluate the radiative gradient \citep[e.g.,][]{Fortney+07}.
-Instead, we evaluate the radiative gradient from the analytical solution of \citet{Guillot10} for a radiative atmosphere with double-gray approximation, given by
+Instead, we evaluate the radiative gradient by differentiating the analytical solution of \citet{Guillot10} for a radiative atmosphere with a double-gray approximation (their Equation (29)), given by

-where $L_{\rm int}=4\pi r^2 \sigma_{\rm SB}T_{\rm int}^4$ is the planetary intrinsic luminosity evaluated at the radiative-convective boundary, $f=1/4$ is the redistribution factor which we assume for an averaging over the whole planetary surface, the $\gamma_{\rm opa}$ is the visible to thermal opacity ratio, $\kappa$ is the thermal opacity which is taken from the analytical fit of Rosseland mean opacity provided by \citet{Freedman+14}.
+where $L_{\rm int}=4\pi r^2 \sigma_{\rm SB}T_{\rm int}^4$ is the planetary intrinsic luminosity evaluated at the radiative-convective boundary, $f=1/4$ is the redistribution factor, which we assume for an averaging over the whole planetary surface, the $\gamma_{\rm opa}$ is the visible to thermal opacity ratio, $\kappa$ is the thermal opacity which is taken from the analytical fit of Rosseland mean opacity provided by \citet{Freedman+14}.
 We assume $\gamma_{\rm opa}=0.032$ that reasonably reproduces the temperature structure of GJ1214b, whose equilibrium temperature ($T_{\rm eq}=530~{\rm K}$) is comparable to those of typical super-puffs, computed by a radiative transfer model \citep{Valencia+13}.
 The intrinsic luminosity depends on the thermal evolution history, but we vary $T_{\rm int}$ as a free parameter for sensitivity check in this study.
 Note that Equation \eqref{eq:nabla_rad} reduces to the radiative diffusion approximation used for self-luminous objects in the limit of either $\tau \gg 1/\sqrt{3}\gamma_{\rm opa}$ or $T_{\rm int}\gg T_{\rm eq}$. $\tau$ is the thermal optical depth calculated by

 Equations \eqref{eq:interior1}, \eqref{eq:interior2}, \eqref{eq:interior3}, and \eqref{eq:interior4} involve five variables ($M$, $P$, $\rho$, $T$, $\tau$), and thus we need an additional constrain to close the equations, which is provided by the equation of state (EOS).
 In this study, we simply adopt the ideal gas EOS of $P=\rho k_{\rm B}T/m_{\rm g}$ for solar composition atmosphere with $m_{\rm g}=2.35~{\rm amu}$.
 We do not compute the interior structure of the core and instead set the inner boundary condition at core surface, which is given by \citep{Zeng+19}